Part of Pow! Interdisciplinary Collisions symposium at the Royal College of Art, 12th September 2019.

 . . .

 Sabin, L. (2019).
-Breathability: A Geopolitical Migraine.
+Breathable for Whom?: Air Quality in the Geopolitical Arena.
 Pow!
 Interdisciplinary Collisions.
 Royal College of Art, London.
 Thursday 11th September 2019.

 Featured Image: Nazneen Ayubb-Wood.